fslaborg/Deedle/README.md

 Automatically generated documentation for all types, modules and functions in the library is available in the [API Reference](http://bluemountaincapital.github.io/Deedle/reference/index.html):

- * [`Series` module](http://bluemountaincapital.github.io/Deedle/reference/deedle-seriesmodule.html) for working wiht data and time-series values
+ * [`Series` module](http://bluemountaincapital.github.io/Deedle/reference/deedle-seriesmodule.html) for working with data and time-series values
  * [`Frame` module](http://bluemountaincapital.github.io/Deedle/reference/deedle-framemodule.html) for data frame manipulation
- * [`Stats` module](http://bluemountaincapital.github.io/Deedle/reference/deedle-stats.html) forstatistical functions, moving windows and a lot more.
+ * [`Stats` module](http://bluemountaincapital.github.io/Deedle/reference/deedle-stats.html) for statistical functions, moving windows and a lot more.